 The old saying ‘absence makes the heart grow fonder’ has truth to it.
 Of course, it was intended to refer to missing people, not parks, forests, dirt roads or mountains, but it definitely applies to places and experiences.
 When you can get back out running, even if it is 10 minutes on the pavement and slower than you thought you’d ever run, it will feel great.
 Don’t rush back, come back slowly and stronger.

 If you’re getting back to running after a sprain, why not treat yourself to some new gear, as a reward for your patience?!
 We had fun putting together a Trail Runners Gift Guide for your perusal.
-Also, if you like to read, check out our list of inspiring adventure books, authored by female adventurers.
+Also, if you like to read, check out our book lists.